-It starts off simply with our requirements to sign a rental agreement; and we only rent to customers who are 18 years of age or older with a valid photo ID.
-If you’re looking to store titled property, such as a vehicle, boat or motor home for example, we require proof of ownership as well as current insurance before a rental agreement can be completed.
+It starts off simply with our requirements to sign a rental agreement.
+We only rent to customers who are 18 years of age or older with a valid photo ID.
+If you’re looking to store titled property, such as a vehicle, boat, or motor home, for example, we require proof of ownership as well as current insurance before a rental agreement can be completed.
 Once all the right forms of ID and documents are in hand, property managers review the rental agreement with customers.

 No one likes the “sticky fingers” discount, so customers are responsible to keep their storage units secured at all times with a proper lock.
 As the tenant, you will be the only one who has access to your storage unit at any given time.
-Property managers are on site at least five days and often six days a week, and they are responsible to complete security checks on storage units’ multiple times during each business day.
-We observe access hours from 6am to 10pm seven days a week, every day of the year.
+Property managers are on-site at least five days a week.
+They complete security checks on storage units multiple times during each shift.
+We observe access hours from 6 am to 10 pm seven days a week, every day of the year.
 We have this in place to limit the possibility of unfavorable activities occurring overnight when fewer witnesses are present.
-Even without the property manager present, each location has several security cameras installed that record with any/all motion, as well as an electronic keypad gate system that monitors customers punching in and out of the property.
+Even without the property manager present, each location has several security cameras installed that record any/all motion.
+Each property also has an electronic keypad gate system that monitors customers punching in and out of the property.

-Customers are permitted to bring guests onto the property during access hours of course, but are also responsible for them during the visit.
+Customers are permitted to bring guests onto the property during access hours of course but are also responsible for them during the visit.
 We are a family-oriented company, and we have a 5 MPH speed limit posted at all locations for everyone’s safety.
-We also remind you that children are to be supervised at all times, and for there to be no bike riding, running and so forth on the property.
-Pets are not permitted on the property unless they are a certified service animal.
-While on site, the tenant is responsible to clean up after themselves and guests, and to remove any trash created during the trip.
+Children are to be supervised at all times.
+Please, no bike riding, running, and so forth on the property.
+Pets are not permitted on the property unless they are certified service animals.
+While on-site, the tenant is responsible to clean up after themselves and guests.
+Remove any trash created during the trip!

-It’s also important to note that during power outages, customers should not try and enter the property through any electronic gate or entry doors.
-If you are inside the gate when the power goes out, you can leave by walking through the man gate and make arrangements to retrieve your vehicle once the power comes back.
-This is a rare occurrence, but if it does happen, make sure your vehicle is parked out of the way of anyone’s storage unit or parking space.
-If you are on the property and this happens during regular office hours, simply walk to the rental office and speak with the property manager for next steps.
+It’s also important to note that during power outages customers should not try and enter the property through any electronic gate or entry doors.
+If you are inside the gate when the power goes out, leave by walking through the main gate.
+Make arrangements to retrieve your vehicle once the power comes back.
+This is a rare occurrence, but if it does happen, make sure you park out of the way of anyone’s storage unit or parking space.
+If you are on the property and this happens during regular office hours, speak with the property manager.
 Or you can call the office number if you have a cell phone handy.

-All in all, we want our customers to have a pleasant visit to the property every time they visit and to feel 100% safe while on site.
+We want our customers to have a pleasant visit to the property every time.
+We all want to feel 100% safe while on site!
 By working together as a team, our property managers and customers who follow these regulations make that very easy to accomplish!
 If you have any questions, please contact us or reach out to any of our knowledgeable property managers.
 And, if you are ready to start using self storage, you can rent a storage unit online 24/7.